jordanchow1/ocs_strains/README.md

 - Parsed THC range into separate columns
 - Parsed CBD range into separate columns
 - Transformed potency levels into numerical values (1-5)
+- Converted data type of non-numerical columns to "category"

 ## Exploratory Data Analysis
 Explored the distribution of each variable and correlations among the variables.
 Below are some highlights: